Signatures of quantum geometry from exponential corrections to the black hole entropy: Summary

-\textit{\textbf{Summary}}: In this work, we have formulated a novel way to obtain the metric structure of a static spherically symmetric black hole from the Bekenstein-Hawking black hole entropy with the event horizon radius of the black hole being given as an external input.
-To start with, we first applied our prescription to obtain the celebrated Reissner-Nordstr\"{o}m black hole metric from the \textit{``area by four"} law of black hole entropy and using the Einstein's field equation, we have shown that the metric structure obtained in this procedure is indeed unique.
+In this work, we have formulated a way to obtain the metric structure of a static spherically symmetric black hole from the Bekenstein-Hawking black hole entropy with the event horizon radius of the black hole being given as an external input.
+To start with, we first applied our prescription to obtain the celebrated Reissner-Nordstr\"{o}m black hole metric from the \textit{``area by four"} law of black hole entropy and using the Einstein field equation, we have shown that the metric structure obtained in this procedure is indeed unique.
 The approach gets the solution from thermodynamics of black holes without solving the field equations.
-The field equations reveal that the solution must be unique for the appropriate energy-momentum tensor.
+The field equations reveal that the solution must be unique for an appropriate energy-momentum tensor.
 This indicates that thermodynamics and gravity are related, a fact that have been discussed earlier in the literature \cite{TJacobson}.
 With this background, we then focussed on the modified Bekenstein-Hawking black hole entropy obtained from microstate counting of horizon states \cite{Ghosh}.
-Our method depends crucially on the input of the event horizon radius on the black hole parameters.
+Our method depends crucially on the input of the event horizon radius of the black hole.
 Remarkably, the metric structures we obtain have striking similarities to that of a noncommutative inspired Schwarzschild black hole.
-Therefore, this metric would be consistent with a noncommutative structure of spacetime.
+Therefore, this metric would be consistent with a noncommutative inspired structure of spacetime.
 However, the geometry we obtain is not exactly identical to the noncommutative inspired Schwarzschild black hole \cite{Nicolini,Nicolini2,Chaichian,Nicolini3,SGRB}.
-The only limitation of our procedure is that the results are valid for the radial distance $r$ being greater than the event horizon radius $r_+$ of the black hole.
-We also have obtained the underlying matter density function for the metric structure obtained in this procedure.
+We also obtain the underlying matter density function for the metric structure found in this procedure.
 It is also very important to note that the underlying matter density function also have striking structural similarities to that of the matter density function used in case of the noncommutative inspired Schwarzschild black holes \cite{Nicolini}.
 We also briefly discuss the conformal structure of the obtained spacetime geometry and draw the Penrose-Carter diagram for the spacetime geometry in eq.(\ref{1.42}).
 Next we compute the Komar energy for our obtained metric and from there we obtain the modified Smarr formula which corresponds to the modified Bekenstein-Hawking entropy.
 Once again this modified Smarr formula have resemblance to that of a noncommutative inspired Schwarzschild black hole \cite{SGRB}.
-Finally, we discuss the astrophysical implications of our result by calculating the photon radius for such a geometry.
+We then discuss the astrophysical implications of our result by calculating the photon radius for such a geometry.
 We observe that there is a shift in the photon sphere radius due to exponential correction in the black hole entropy.
 We finally conclude our investigation by providing a set of vacuum Einstein field equations with quantum corrections which lead to one of the metrics obtained earlier from the modified entropy formula.
 In this case, we consider that the form of the metric comes from the quantum corrected Einstein field equations without the existence of any matter distribution function.
 Finally, in Appendix 2, we show that the quantum corrected Einstein field equations can in principle be related to the first law of black hole thermodynamics which in principle establishes a nice connection between geometry and thermodynamics \cite{TPadmanabhan} (for $h(r)=r^2$ case).